A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Gradient steady Ricci soliton equations

 where $(f, a, b): \R_{\geq 0} \rightarrow \R^3$ are functions depending on $s$ only and $n$ is the complex dimension of the base manifold $\hat{M}$.
-Note that these equations are also the soliton equations for the metrics (\ref{warped}) and (\ref{warped_hd}), because they are special cases of the general metric (\ref{metric}).
+Note that we obtain the same soliton equations for metrics (\ref{warped}) and (\ref{warped_hd}), because they are special cases of the general metric (\ref{metric}).

-The boundary conditions imposed on $a$, $b$ and $f$ to ensure smoothness of the metric at $s=0$ depend on the topology of the underlying manifold through $p$ and $k$.
-In particular $\tau$ has a period of $\Delta \tau =\frac{2\pi p}{(n+1)k}$, which follows by either considering the holonomy of the connection $A$ or the construction of the line bundle given the Chern class $k \sigma$.
-Therefore we must require $a'(0) \Delta \tau = 2\pi$ for the metric not to have a conical singularity at $s=0$.
-Furthermore taking $a$ to be smoothly extendable to an odd function and $b,f$ to be smoothly extendable to even functions around $s=0$ we can ensure smoothness of the metric and $f$ at $s=0$.
-Notice also that the equations $(\ref{solitoneqn1})-(\ref{solitoneqn3})$ only depend on $f'$ and $f''$, so that we can assume without loss of generality that $f(0) = 0$.
-Finally by the scaling symmetry $g \rightarrow \alpha g$, $\alpha \in \R$ we can fix $b(0) = 1$.
-In summary our boundary conditions at $s=0$ therefore read
+The boundary conditions on $a$, $b$ and $f$, which ensure smoothness of the metric at $s=0$, depend on the topology of the underlying manifold through $p$ and $k$.
+In particular, the period of $\tau$ is equal to $\Delta \tau =\frac{2\pi p}{(n+1)k}$, which follows by either considering the holonomy of the connection $A$ or the construction of the line bundle given the Chern class $k \sigma$.
+Therefore we must require $a'(0) \Delta \tau = 2\pi$ in order to avoid a conical singularity at $s=0$.
+A sufficient condition to ensure smoothness of the metric and potential function $f$ at $s=0$ is that $a$ is smoothly extendable to an odd function and $b,f$ are smoothly extendable to even functions around $s=0$.
+Notice that equations $(\ref{solitoneqn1})-(\ref{solitoneqn3})$ depend on $f'$ and $f''$ only, allowing us to assume without loss of generality $f(0) = 0$.
+Finally, by the scaling symmetry $g \rightarrow \alpha g$, $\alpha \in \R$, we can fix $b(0) = 1$.
+In summary our boundary conditions at $s=0$ read

-For sections 2-7 of this paper we will implicitely assume these boundary conditions in all lemmas and theorems stated.
-Note that in the case that the underlying manifold is the complex line bundle $O(k)$ on $\mathbb{C}P^n$, we have $p = n+1$ and therefore $a'(0) = k$.
+For sections 2-7 we assume these boundary conditions to hold in all lemmas and theorems stated.
+Note when the underlying manifold is the complex line bundle $O(-k)$ over $\mathbb{C}P^n$, we have $p = n+1$ and therefore $a'(0) = k$.

-The equations $(\ref{solitoneqn1})-(\ref{solitoneqn3})$ with above boundary conditions are degenerate at $s=0$ and we must specify $f''(0)$ to obtain a unique solution.
-This is further explained in appendix B, where we prove the following theorem:
+Equations $(\ref{solitoneqn1})-(\ref{solitoneqn3})$ with the above boundary conditions (\ref{boundaryconditions}) are degenerate at $s=0$ and we must specify $f''(0)$ to obtain a unique solution.
+This is explained in Appendix B, where we prove the following theorem:

 \begin{thm} Fix $n \in \N$ and $a_0, f_0^{\ast} \in \R$.
 Then there exists an $\epsilon > 0$ such that \begin{enumerate} \item For any $|f_0-f_0^{\ast}|<\epsilon$ there exists a unique analytic solution $(f,a,b): (-\epsilon, \epsilon) \setminus \{0\}\rightarrow \R^3$ to the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}) satisfying the initial conditions $a(0) = 0$, $a'(0) = a_0$, $b(0) = 1$, $b'(0) = 0$, $f(0) = f'(0) = 0$ and $f''(0) = f_0$. \item $a$ is an odd function and $b,f$ are even functions \item The solution $(f,a,b)$ depends analytically on $f_0$ \end{enumerate} \end{thm}